theMcSam/battleCTF-writeups/battleCTF2024/Readme.md

 ![Seccomp Rule Add](https://github.com/theMcSam/battleCTF-writeups/blob/main/battleCTF2024/Universe/images/seccomp_rule_add.png)

-After discovering this i used `seccomp-tools` to get a dump of the rules applied.
+After discovering this, i used `seccomp-tools` to get a dump of the rules applied.
 ![Seccomp Tools Dump](https://github.com/theMcSam/battleCTF-writeups/blob/main/battleCTF2024/Universe/images/seccomp_tools_dump.png)

 We can see that certain `syscalls` have been blocked and as a result we would have to craft our exploit shellcode with a `syscalls` that have not been listed here.
 In most CTFs the goal is to obtain the flag so i started searching for alternative `syscalls` i could abuse to read files on the target and get the flag.
 After some searching, i decided to go with the `openat()` `syscall` to open and read files.